-SearchLove is an opportunity for professional marketers to gather for two days, to learn, share and network.
+SearchLove in-person and virtual events (including joint SearchLove/Hero Conf events) are an opportunity for professional marketers to gather for two days, to learn, share and network.
 All conference attendees should have an enjoyable experience and show respect to their fellow attendees throughout the entire conference, and at all the surrounding networking events.

 SearchLove is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of conference participants in any form.

 All forms of communication should be appropriate for a professional audience.

 Sexual language and imagery are not appropriate for any conference, including talks and social channels.

 Conference participants violating these rules may be asked to leave the conference at the discretion of the conference organizers.

 We ask that you respect other attendees and behave professionally throughout SearchLove.
 Thank you for helping us to make SearchLove a great conference for all.